MSU-Libraries/sandhill/README.md

 [sandhill.default_settings.cfg](sandhill.default_settings.cfg) file.

 ##### Using the config file:
-Copy `sandhill/sandhill/test_instance` into `sandhill/instance`.
+Create a new instance directory at `sandhill/instance`.
 Then, copy the default config into `sandhill/instance`, and use that to override any values you like.

 ```
 cp sandhill/sandhill.default_settings.cfg instance/sandhill.cfg